cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 However, you might not get a lot of interviews and not want to spend first few interviews making errors, or, you might want to get mock interviews.

+**Mock interviews**

-In my case it was both.
-As I applied to a whole lot of companies I got to interview at a lot of places.
+In my case, as I applied to a whole lot of companies I got to interview at a lot of places.
 In the meantime, me and my friends who were also looking for a job (and ones who did find oen) at the time had a WhatsApp group.
 Prior to interviews or interview seasons we would write and ask if someone could mock-interview us.

 Other people would join in to shadow as well.
 So you would be interviewing with a friend or acquaintance, in English, with a bunch of others watching.
 It closely replicates the _Stage fright_ aspect of the interviewing process.
 Which helps calm you down in consecutive interviews.

 If you don't have (such) friends, you can check out peer mock interview services.
 These are web apps that match two people who want to practice the two sides of the interviewing process.
 Examples TBA.

-## 8. Conclusion
+## 9. Conclusion

 This sums up the tools and techniques I have used to secure a Software Engineering position in the UK as a Turkish citizen.
 This is not meant to be a definitive guide, but offers perspective from someone who has been through the process in a rather short time.
 I hope having read this, you have learned a thing or two you did not know about or gained a realistic perspective on what it takes to conclude a job hunt.